chelseatroy/ImageApp/README.md

 - Testing: Having `shallow` from `enzyme` helps a lot with component testing when components hook up directly to network requests.
 I use native testing elements for this for now
 - Currently no separate component for individual collection views.
 If they got any more complicated than they are right now, I'd probably extract that out.

+## Conventions and Issues
+- My capitalization convention might look unfamiliar.
+I use CapitalCamelCase for files that export items with _mutable state_.
+I use lowerCamelCase for files that export functions or items with _immutable state_ (like style classes).
+- When you run the tests, you'll get a warning that one of the test files contains no tests.
+That's because I put `fixtures.js` in the test directory so I would have some test data to mock out the API and check that my view looked right.
+I'd look more into this under different time circumstances, but it wasn't blocking, so I left it for now.
+I'd love to hear your thoughts on how to remediate this!
+- For some reason, if I remove the blank line under the `<SafeAreaView>` opening tag, the app has issues.
+I looked into this for a little while, but did not figure it out.
+If you happen to know, I'd love to hear it!

 ## Known issue with images
 Sometimes the results for a given search are...weird.